cperaltab/Seagrass_mapping/SeagrassBelize2025.md

 **Image pre-processing (selection of the image):** we will work on individual Tiles, perfomr the classification pero individual images and then calculate the median to get the final seagrass cover polygon (see My Handbook and Luis notes).
+After performing classification per image we need to export the classified image as an assetn the create the final mosaic for the classification.

 Normalized Difference Water Index (NDWI) is calculated using the following formula: (Green - NIR) / (Green + NIR) Water bodies typically have higher reflectance in the green band and lower reflectance in the NIR band; calculation results in values ranging from -1 to +1.
 Water bodies usually have positive NDWI values, while vegetation and built-up areas tend to have lower or negative values.